A Look At The 2023 Japan Masters Prize Money On Offer

 The end of the Korea Open 2023 on November 12 means the badminton action will move to Japan for the next event on the 2023 Badminton World Federation (BWF) World Tour.
-The Japan Masters, which is scheduled to get underway on November 14, is expected to see the return of a few big stars of the badminton fraternity.
+The Japan Masters, which is scheduled to kickstart today, is expected to see the return of a few big stars of the badminton fraternity.
 Before we take a look at the Japan Masters 2023 prize money, however, let us know more about the tournament itself.

 The Japan Masters 2023 is one of the nine BWF World Tour Super 500 tournaments this year.
 Additionally, 2023 will also mark the first time that the Japan Masters will be a part of the BWF World Tour.
 Whether in terms of the prize money on offer or the BWF points that will help to determine the BWF World Rankings at the end of the year, a lot is at stake for the participating shuttlers at the Japan Masters 2023.